hibbitts-design/docsify-this/README.md

 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-cmpt-363-222-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar-with-home.md

 ##### logo
-Display a logo image for the Website in a Docsify custom Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
+Display a logo image for the website in a Docsify custom Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&name=CPT-363&logo=/images/logo.png The full folder path and filename must be provided.
-When a Website name is provided it will be used as the alt text for the logo.
+When a website name is provided it will be used as the alt text for the logo.

 ##### mergeNavbar
 Merge the Navbar items to the top of the sidebar on smaller screens with the optional **mergeNavbar** Docsify parameter, for example: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&mergeNavbar=true&name=CPT-363

 ##### name
-Display the name for the Website in a Docsify custom Sidebar (i.e. file '_sidebar.md) with the optional **name** Docsify parameter, for example:
+Display the name for the website in a Docsify custom Sidebar (i.e. file '_sidebar.md) with the optional **name** Docsify parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&search=true&name=CPT-363  When this parameter is provided it will be automatically used as the Browser tab title as well.

 ##### page-title
-Set a custom page title at the top of your standalone pages with the optional **page-title** parameter, for example:
+Set a custom page title at the top of your web pages with the optional **page-title** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 ##### pagination